 Hidden counterbalance hinges are not the kind of $5 hinge you pull off the shelf at the hardware store.
 They provide extra value, but you have to pay for that value.
 This is because additional manufacturing and engineering considerations have to be taken into account by the hinge supplier.

-Since hidden hinges are more expensive and complex to design, be sure your application requires one.
-Otherwise your price point may be unnecessarily inflated.
+Since invisible hinges are more expensive and complex to design, be sure your application requires one.
+Otherwise, your price point may be unnecessarily inflated.

 3. Where do you want your door in the open position?

 - Do you want your door to be open within the cabinet space?

 - Do you want the door to open beyond the cabinet space?